Holl4444/hat-counter/README.md

 Netlify

 ### What I learnt
+- You can grab a colour eyedropper from any colour picker in dev tools to use in the browser window.
 - Alternatives (though not recommended) to addEventListener, applying 'onclick' directly onto the HTML element.
 - Working with a busy background image.
 Although adding a transparent background to text helped readability it made the app look pretty scruffy.
 I went back to relying on text shadow.
 - Embedding google fonts